wullm/swiftsim/doc/RTD/source/Neutrinos/index.rst

 Neutrino implementation
 =======================

-SWIFT can also accurately include the effects of massive neutrinos in cosmological simulations.
+SWIFT can also accurately model the effects of massive neutrinos in cosmological simulations.
 At the background level, massive neutrinos and other relativistic species can be included by specifying their number and masses in the cosmology section of the parameter file